Junkfood-dk/JunkFoodAdmin/adr/Database-model.md

 ## Initial database model

-We have thoosen an intial database model base on our interview of the chef and business administrator of Junkfood.
+We have choosen an intial database model base on our interview of the chef and business administrator of Junkfood.

 ### Dishes
 A table consisting of the title, the image and the description of the dish.